 Major news outlets in Arizona, California, and Texas are regularly citing nativist organizations founded by a white nationalist and eugenicist in their reporting on immigration, occasionally giving members of these organizations a platform to write commentary.
 These reports often present such groups as being in favor of merely “reducing overall immigration” or describe them as “restrictionist” without context or reference to their racist history, effectively laundering anti-immigrant talking points to local audiences.

-The Center for Immigration Studies (CIS), NumbersUSA, and the Federation of American Immigration Reform (FAIR) are all extremist anti-immigrant organizations, and CIS and FAIR have been classified as hate groups by the Southern Poverty Law Center.
+The Center for Immigration Studies (CIS), NumbersUSA, and the Federation for American Immigration Reform (FAIR) are all extremist anti-immigrant organizations, and CIS and FAIR have been classified as hate groups by the Southern Poverty Law Center.
 All three groups were founded by white nationalist and eugenicist John Tanton, who explicitly wanted to keep the U.S. a majority-white country through limiting immigration.
 Two years after Tanton’s death, the organizations he founded are still pushing his nativist vision, and the groups had a significant influence on former President Donald Trump’s nativist immigration agenda.
 CIS, FAIR, and NumbersUSA also regularly use local, national, and right-wing media outlets to launder extremist anti-immigrant talking points into reporting on immigration.

 There is extensive documentation detailing these groups' nativist history.
 CIS Executive Director Mark Krikorian has a history of lashing out at immigrants, and he closely collaborated with Trump administration official Stephen Miller, who has ties to white nationalism and is largely credited for Trump’s “racist and draconian immigration policies.”
 According to the SPLC, one of FAIR’s main goals is “upending the Immigration and Nationality Act of 1965, which ended a decades-long, racist quota system that limited immigration mostly to northern Europeans” (FAIR President Dan Stein has called the act a “mistake”).
 And while NumbersUSA is typically regarded as a mainstream group, its President Roy Beck maintained a decadeslong relationship with Tanton and spoke at a meeting of the Council of Conservative Citizens, a white supremacist group which has called Black people a “retrograde species of humanity.”
 Beck and Krikorian were both quoted as legitimate sources in both mainstream national outlets and local media within the last year.